ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 ## Handling dynamic objects

-Users have two approaches for handling dynamic objects:
+There are two recommended approaches to handling dynamic objects:

 - [Map(String,V)](/docs/en/sql-reference/data-types/map) type
 - [String](/docs/en/sql-reference/data-types/string) with JSON functions

-The following rules can be applied to determine which of these is most appropriate.
+The following rules can be applied to determine the most appropriate.

 1. If the objects is highly dynamic, with no predictable structure and contains arbitary nested objects, users should use the `String` type.
 Values can be extracted at query time using JSON functions as we show below.
-2. If the object is used to store arbitary keys, of mostly one type, consider using the Map type.
-Ideally these number of unique keys should not exceed several hundred.
-The Map type can also be considered for objects which have sub objects, provided the latter have uniformity in their types.
-Generally, we recommend the Map type be used for labels and tags e.g. Kubernertes pod labels in log data.
+2. If the object is used to store arbitrary keys, mostly of one type, consider using the Map type.
+Ideally, the number of unique keys should not exceed several hundred.
+The Map type can also be considered for objects with sub-objects, provided the latter have uniformity in their types.
+Generally, we recommend the Map type be used for labels and tags, e.g. Kubernertes pod labels in log data.

 :::note Apply an object level approach
 Different techniques may be applied to different objects in the same schema.
 Some objects can be best solved with a String and others Map.
-Note than once a String type is used no further schema decisions need to be made.
-Conversely it is possible to nest sub objects within a Map key as we show below - including a String representing JSON!
+Note that once a String type is used, no further schema decisions need to be made.
+Conversely, it is possible to nest sub-objects within a Map key as we show below - including a String representing JSON!
 :::

 ### Using String

-Handling data using the structured approach described above, is often not viable for those users with dynamic JSON which is either subject to change or for which the schema is not well understood.
+Handling data using the structured approach described above is often not viable for those users with dynamic JSON, which is either subject to change or for which the schema is not well understood.
 For absolute flexibility, users can simply store JSON as Strings before using functions to extract fields as required.
-This represents the extreme opposite to handling JSON as a structured object.
+This represents the extreme opposite of handling JSON as a structured object.
 This flexibility incurs costs with significant disadvantages - primarily an increase in query syntax complexity as well as degraded performance.

-As note earlier for the [original person object](/docs/en/integrations/data-formats/json/schema#static-vs-dynamic-json), we are not able to ensure the structure of the `tags` column.
-We insert the original row (we also include `company.labels` which we ignore for now), declaring the `Tags` column as a `String`:
+As noted earlier, for the [original person object](/docs/en/integrations/data-formats/json/schema#static-vs-dynamic-json), we cannot ensure the structure of the `tags` column.
+We insert the original row (we also include `company.labels`, which we ignore for now), declaring the `Tags` column as a `String`:

 ```sql
 CREATE TABLE people